sveawebpay/php-integration/README.md

 In order to use your own account credentials, either edit the SveaConfig.php file with your actual account credentials, or implement the ConfigurationProvider interface in a class of your own -- your implementation could for instance fetch the needed credentials from a database in place of the SveaConfig.php file.

-See the provided example MyConfig.php under example/config_getaddresses for an example of a customised SveaConfig.php file and how to use it.
+See the provided example of how to customise the SveaConfig.php in the <a href="https://github.com/sveawebpay/php-integration/blob/develop/example/config_getaddresses/" target="_blank">example/config_getaddresses/</a> folder.
-TODO link

-See further the ConfigurationProvider interface and the SveaConfig.php file.
+See further the <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/ConfigurationProvider.html" target="_blank">ConfigurationProvider</a> interface and the provided <a href="https://github.com/sveawebpay/php-integration/blob/develop/src/Config/SveaConfig.php" target="_blank">SveaConfig.php/</a> file.
-TODO links

 [<< To index](https://github.com/sveawebpay/php-integration/tree/develop#index)
 ## 2. "Hello World"